usnistgov/CastVoteRecords/CastVoteRecords_UML_Documentation.md

 Name | Value
 ---- | -----
 `invalidated-rules`|To indicate that the contest has been invalidated by the generating device because of contest rules.
+`not-indicated`|For a CVRContest with no SelectionPosition, i.e. to specify the position contains no marks or other indications.
 `other`|Used in conjunction with CVRContest::OtherStatus when no other value in this enumeration applies.
 `overvoted`|To indicate that the contest was overvoted.
 `undervoted`|To indicate that the contest was undervoted.